pabou061/shoestore/README.md

-# Shoe Store

-Online Shopping Shoe Store
-This project is built only for a class project by Patrick Abou Sleiman.

 # About the project

 This website is a simpe design for a shoe store that allow clients to make an order online.